deltachat/deltachat-pages/en/help.md

 with the knowledge that all temporary account data, along with all metadata, will be deleted.
-Moreover, if a device is seized then contacts using temporary e-mail accounts can not be identified easily, as compared to messengers which reveal phone numbers in chat groups which in turn are often associated with passport identities.
+Moreover, if a device is seized then contacts using temporary e-mail accounts can not be identified easily, as compared to messengers which reveal phone numbers in chat groups which in turn are often associated with legal identities.

 ### How can i check encryption information?